Sailor Starlights: Sailor Star Fighter

 Kou Seiya (星野 光, Seiya Kō), also known as Sailor Star Fighter (セーラースターファイター, Sērā Sutā Faitā), is the lead vocalist of the Three Lights.
 In general, Seiya acts arrogant and tends to be, at least on the surface, confident in her own abilities.

 Seiya becomes the star player of their local high-school American football team and the school's star athlete, upsetting Haruka Tenoh, who was the previous star athlete on the track and field team.
 Eventually, Seiya raises the suspicions of the Sailor Guardians as to her identity.
-In the anime, Taiki and Yaten consider her to be prone to bouts of childishness, such as when she shows off he basketball skills before the school, but generally follow her lead.
+In the anime, Taiki and Yaten consider her to be prone to bouts of childishness, such as when she shows off her basketball skills before the school, but generally follow her lead.

 Seiya develops strong feelings for Usagi, calling her odango, like Mamoru does, with Seiya's attempts to forge a bond with her providing the primary romantic tension of the season.
 The two go on a date at an amusement park, which is interrupted when Sailor Iron Mouse attacks.
 Seiya makes her interest in Usagi clear when they spend time together practicing softball, telling her, "I like your light."
 However, her feelings are not reciprocated and she acknowledges the one-sided romance.

 The relationship between Sailor Star Fighter and Princess Kakyuu is slightly ambiguous.
 In the anime, when Seiya daydreams of the Starlights' home planet, she think of an image of Kakyuu, which is suddenly superimposed by an image of Usagi, much as Usagi had seen Seiya's image overlaid by Mamoru in previous episodes.
 In the image poem released for her CD single, however, she suggests that her feelings for Usagi are because she is "carrying the heart of a boy" and because she was attracted to Usagi's light.

 In the band, she has the role of lead vocals, guitar and lyrics, but was also shown also playing the drums in the Starlights' hideout because she believed Kakyuu had not heard her yet.
 According to Takeuchi, when she created her, she was meant to be a combination between Haruka and Mamoru, and was modeled after Jenny Shimizu.
-Her theme color is cyan.

 In Japanese, she was voiced by Shiho Niiyama in the original series in one of her final roles before her death and by Marina Inoue in Sailor Moon Cosmos.
 In English, she is voiced by Melissa Hutchison in the Viz dub.
 In the musicals, Seiya has been portrayed by Sayuri Katayama, Chinatsu Akiyama and Meiku Harukawa.